Tuesday, January 15, 2019

 However, Wisdom 2:12-20 was not written originally as a prophecy.
 The same themes can apply to anyone else who faithfully serves God.
 This is distinguished from a passage such as Isaiah 53 in that it points out a Servant who suffers on behalf of His people.
 Wisdom 2 is talking about a righteous man, not Christ Himself.
 To take similarities and claim prophecy in this case is pure eisegesis.

 Even granting the premise that Wisdom 2:12-20 speaks of the coming Jewish Messiah, that does not require us to accept it as inspired or canonical.
 The statements could easily have been gleaned from the canonical books of the Old Testament.
-In fact, the Roman Catholic New American Bible Revised Edition has this footnote on this passage:
+Further, the Roman Catholic New American Bible Revised Edition has this footnote on this passage:

 "[2:12–5:23] From 2:12 to 5:23 the author draws heavily on Is 52–62, setting forth his teaching in a series of characters or types taken from Isaiah and embellished with additional details from other texts."